yuhongli96/Li-et-al-2024-EcolMono/README.md

 # Li-et-al-2024-EcolMono
 This repository contains the data and R scripts for the manuscript.
+The data is stored in the data folder.